Is It Better to Unsubscribe or Mark as Spam? What 16 Email Experts Say

 When I mark an email as spam, it is because the sender was clearly attempting to engage in manipulative tactics that made it difficult to unsubscribe or otherwise prevent future emails from the sender.
 Some cases involve unsubscribe links buried in the fine print or within a winding series of steps that are tiresome to follow.
 It is absolutely clear in these cases that there is no real respect for my preferences, but rather a manipulation to keep me trapped in an unwanted communication loop.

-In response, marking a message as spam is my way to directly respond to these efforts.
-I stop receiving unsolicited emails from spam senders and send a message to the email inbox providers that these practices are harmful.
-At the same time, it keeps my inbox organized and gives my inbox space from junk email.
 By marking emails as spam, I avoid wasting time dealing with inefficient unsubscribing processes and only receive emails from real trusted brands because I opted in to receive them.

 Flag Emails with Broken Personalization Tokens

 If an email starts with something such as "Hi [First_Name]" or has broken formatting tokens which obviously should have auto-filled but did not, those are examples of what I mark as spam mail.
 When I see that type of personalization fail, it makes me question the entire integrity of the message.
 If a sender cannot get a name right or leaves placeholders visible, I do not want them to have access to my inbox or data.
 I have seen more than 40 of these in one week, and by flagging them, you teach the filters to recognize what should be blocked.
-My time is too precious to waste on something off-hand or depersonalized.

 Report Deceptive Subject Lines as Spam

 When a subject line blatantly lies or attempts to manipulate with false urgency, I do not extend the courtesy of unsubscribing or even giving it a second thought.
 I mark it as spam immediately because it signals dishonesty from the outset, and I do not want that kind of messaging appearing in my inbox again.
-There is a distinction between capturing attention and baiting someone into opening an email under false pretenses.
-Once that line is crossed, I cease treating it as a legitimate attempt at communication.

 Mark Fraudulent Prize Offers as Spam